rpounceyjr/Employee-Tracker/instructions.md

 Build a command-line application that at a minimum allows the user to:

-  * Add departments, roles, employees
+  * Add departments, roles, employees DONE

-  * View departments, roles, employees
+  * View departments, roles, employees DONE

-  * Update employee roles
+  * Update employee roles DONE

 Bonus points if you're able to:

-  * Update employee managers
+  * Update employee managers DONE

-  * View employees by manager
+  * View employees by manager DONE

   * Delete departments, roles, and employees

   * View the total utilized budget of a department -- ie the combined salaries of all employees in that department